Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 The Collection Scheme API functions allows you to setup and configure a Collection Scheme that define the available payment options available to your customers.

 ## Access Requirements
-You will need a Tenant Security Key to perform Collection Scheme Management functions.
+You will need a Tenant API Key to perform Collection Scheme Management functions.

 ## Functions
 The available Collection Scheme functions are: